SmileyChris/django-includecontents/docs/using-components/wrapif-tag.md

 # Wrapif Tag

 The `{% wrapif %}` tag provides a clean way to conditionally wrap content with HTML elements, eliminating the need to repeat opening and closing tags in conditional blocks.
+This tag solves the common problem where you need to wrap content in an element only under certain conditions - without it, you'd have to duplicate your content in both the "if" and "else" branches.
+With wrapif, you write your content once and the wrapping happens conditionally.

-## Basic Syntax
+## Standard Syntax

 ```django
 {% load includecontents %}